Foundation Diet and Health

 Papayas are used in many areas of medicine, 12 however Commission E has only monographed the leaves as a medicinal plant (Caricae papayae folium).

-The papain contained in papayas is isolated using special methods and can thus improve the treatment of herniated discs (chemonucleolysis).
+Papain is isolated from papayas using special methods and can thus improve the treatment of herniated discs (chemonucleolysis).
 16

 Folk medicine - natural healing

 There are many uses in folk medicine.
-The unripe papaya is used as a household remedy for diarrhea, worms and high blood pressure.
-An infusion of flowers, parts of the bark (for toothache), the latex juice and the leaves (for malaria) are said to have a health-promoting, particularly anti-inflammatory effect when used internally or externally.
+Unripe papayas are effective as a home remedy for diarrhea, worms and high blood pressure.
+An infusion of flowers and parts of the bark (for toothache), the latex juice and the leaves (for malaria) are said to be beneficial to health and, above all, anti-inflammatory when used internally or externally.
 Indigenous peoples made use of the latex of the papaya to clean wounds.

-The unripe papaya is not only known as a contraceptive, but in some regions also as an instrument for abortion.
-This is why indigenous peoples also used high doses as an abortifacient.
+Unripe papayas are not only known as contraceptives, but in some regions they are also used as an abortion tool.
+This is why indigenous peoples also used high doses for abortion.

 Ecological footprint - animal welfare